LiliZhu1999/Resume_Lili_Zhu/README.md

  - MiraCosta College, Oceanside CA
     - Associate of Computer Science, expected May 2019
     - GPA of 4.0
+ - President's List for the fall 2017, MiraCosta College
  - Ranked in top 25% of contestants in Canadian Intermediate Mathematics Contest, 2014
- - President's List for the fall 2017 semester, MiraCoata College

  ## Skills / Courses
  - Java